 Candlelight vigil to recall Pierce City lynching, race riot in 1901

 Aug.
-4—A candlelight memorial service for the African Americans killed in the race riot in Pierce City in 1901 will be held at 9 p.m. on Saturday, Aug.
-19, the hour and date of the anniversary,
+7—A candlelight memorial service for the African Americans killed in the race riot in Pierce City in 1901 will be held at 9 p.m.
+Saturday, Aug.
+19, the hour and date of the anniversary.

 It will be held in the parking lot of City Hall in Pierce City, Walnut and Commercial streets, where the lynching of Will Godley took place.